tbastos/lift/README.md

 ## Contributing

-Lift has a straightforward, well-tested and well-documented pure Lua code base.
+Lift has a straightforward, well-tested, pure Lua code base.
 You are encouraged to contribute!
 Please follow the [contribution guidelines](CONTRIBUTING.md).

 ## References

-These projects have in some way influenced Lift's design:
+The following projects have in some way influenced Lift's design:

 - Command-line interface: [NPM], [Thor], [argparse]
 - Configuration: [NPM], [CMake], [Vim]